 Students on academic warning or probation will be evaluated at the end of each term.
 Spring/Summer is not considered a term unless it is a scheduled term within the student's degree program.
 To clear academic warning or probation, a student must achieve an engineering term average of at least 2.0 while carrying a minimum course load of 14.0 units.

-- c.
 Unsatisfactory Standing-Required to Withdraw: Fall/Winter or Spring/Summer GPA less than 1.7.
-Student must withdraw. - d.
-Probation: Students who have been required to withdraw and who have successfully appealed that decision will be placed on probation.
+Student must withdraw.